emfeltham/FormulaCompiler.jl/UnifiedCompiler.md

 3. Documenting the simple API for users
 4. Performance profiling for additional optimization opportunities

-## Phase 6: @generated Optimization for Large Formulas ✅ COMPLETED
+## Phase 6: @generated Optimization for Large Formulas  COMPLETED

 ### Problem Statement (Solved)
 Julia's compiler has a hard limit on tuple specialization - beyond ~40 elements, it stops fully specializing recursive tuple operations, causing 272-336 byte allocations for our four-way interaction formulas (which have 41-49 operations).

 ### Solution: Surgical Use of @generated

-This "last-mile" optimization only affected the execution dispatch mechanism, leaving 99% of the codebase unchanged. **Successfully implemented and tested.**
+This "last-mile" optimization only affected the execution dispatch mechanism, leaving 99% of the codebase unchanged.
+Successfully implemented and tested.

 ### Implementation Plan